jerry-lu-9999/EventGroup/README.md

     I also use Realm studio to actually look at the database itself.

 **NOTE:** I use cocoapods for third-party libraries.
 Therefore, you would see podfile and xcworkspace file.
 It would also take longer to compile for the first time.
+If you want to see behind the scene what the database actually looks like, run the app and in the Xcode console, you will find the directory.
+Copy paste it and do ```open FILEPATH``` in the terminal, and viola!
+It will activate the realm studio.

 ## Animation